Donation Receipts: Ultimate Guide for Nonprofit Organizations

 Why Donation Receipts Matter to Donors

+Donation receipts let donors know their donations have been received.
 Additionally, donation receipts help your donors keep track of their finances.
-Furthermore, donors need donation receipts if they want to claim charitable donations on their tax returns.
+Plus, donors need donation receipts if they want to claim charitable contributions for tax purposes.

 If a donation exceeds $250, the donor must obtain written acknowledgment of the donation before claiming a charitable contribution on their federal income tax return.